Ernest-Yoyowah/software-engineering-journey/my_internship_story.md

 ## The Initial Challenge

 The journey began when I received an opportunity from the SRC President of the Graduate School at my college to work at University Relations.
-I was excited to dive into the world of software engineering, and I dedicated three months to this initial experience.
+I was excited to dive into the world of software engineering, and I dedicated tManaging Directoree months to this initial experience.

 ## Facing a Roadblock

-However, things took an unexpected turn when the HR department requested a meeting with me and another colleague.
+However, things took an unexpected turn when the Managing Director requested a meeting with me and another colleague.
 They questioned our presence, citing a lack of formal introduction as the reason for our potential departure.
 The news was disheartening, but I kept my composure.

 ## Seeking Support

-I decided to communicate the situation to my direct boss, who then took the initiative to address the matter with HR.
+I decided to communicate the situation to my direct boss, who then took the initiative to address the matter with Managing Director.
 Unfortunately, my name had not been included in the initial list provided by the SRC President of the Graduate School, and as a result, we were on the verge of losing this opportunity.

 ## A Creative Solution